Coexistence of Scale-Invariant States in Incompressible Elastomers

-Because of the quasiconvex form of $\mathcal{F}$, at long times, any finite volume of elastomer surrounding the initial disturbance must settle into a new equilibrium, which in an infinite system must be scale invariant.
-So we now propose to identify all deformations which are invariant under scale transformation.
+Because of incompressibility, $\mathcal{F}$ is not fully convex \footnote{Consider rotating a homogeneous volume by $\pi$ so that $\mathbf{A}\to-\mathbf{A}$; the chord joining these states passes though $\mathbf{A}=\mathbf{0}$, which is a point of infinite energy.}.
+Two manifestations of this nonconvexity are Biot's scale invariant linear instabilities at free surfaces and elastomer-elastomer interfaces \cite{Biot}.
+At critical compressions, the speeds of Rayleigh or Stoneley waves (respectively) vanish.
+A vanishing wave speed typically indicates a phase transition (as it does in fluids and jammed granular systems \cite{Isostatic}), but as Biot's instabilities cannot result in phase transitions, the alternative states to the unstable affine deformation must be scale invariant and \emph{inhomogeneous}.
+Our objective now is to enumerate all possible scale invariant states of model \eqref{eq:NHM}, not just homogenous phases.
+We focus on two dimensions, i.e. plane strain.

-Scale invariant deformations are most easily identified by picking an origin and changing to logarithmic-polar coordinates (which is a conformal coordinate transformation from the standard Cartesian coordinates on $\mathbb{R}^2$).
-We define new coordinates systems $(T,\Theta)$ and $(s,\phi)$ by the relations
+When seeking solutions that exhibit a certain symmetry, it is helpful to choose a coordinate system that possesses the same symmetry.
+For scale symmetry the appropriate coordinates are logarithmic polar coordinates.
+These are a conformal transformation from the standard material and lab Cartesian coordinate systems $(X^1,\,X^2)$ and $(x^1,\, x^2)$, respectively.
+We define the new coordinates systems $(T,\Theta)$ and $(s,\phi)$ by the relations

-(I.e. $T=\log R,$ the radial coordinate in the reference body, and likewise for $s$.)
-This coordinate transformation maps an annulus in the the Cartesian coordinates to a finite strip in the logarithmic-polar coordinates as illustrated in Fig. \ref{fig:fig1}.
-In particular, the $X^2<0$ half-plane is mapped to the infinite strip $(T,\Theta)\in [-\infty,\infty]\times[-\frac{\pi}{2},\frac{\pi}{2}]$.
+(I.e. $T=\log R,$ the radial coordinate in the reference body, and likewise for $s$.
+See insets in Fig. \ref{fig:fig1}.)
+This transformation maps an annulus in the the Cartesian coordinates to a finite strip in the logarithmic-polar coordinates as illustrated in Fig. \ref{fig:fig1}; an infinite system is mapped to an infinite strip.
 More importantly, this coordinate transformation maps rescaling in the Cartesian coordinates to simultaneous translation in $s$ and $T$.
-The coordinate transformation also maps power-law type singularities in the deformation gradient to $T$-translation invariant deformation gradients on the infinite strip.